1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/41ikuB0l8qL._SL500_.jpg)

-Good read overall, but as for me there's too much advertising for Microsoft.
+Good read overall, but as for me, there's too much advertising for Microsoft.

 </section>

 ## Books for parents:

-Although physically exhausting my 1st year of being a mum was pretty straightforward: just keep that baby happy, full and clean.
-But as my son suddenly became an active toddler I've realised that I had no idea how to react to tantrums, how strict I should be, and how to maximise my chances of raising a happy, confident, independent and kind individual.
+Although physically exhausting, my 1st year of being a mum was pretty straightforward: just keep that baby happy, full, and clean.
+But as my son suddenly became an active toddler, I've realized that I had no idea how to react to tantrums, how strict I should be, and how to maximize my chances of raising a happy, confident, independent, and kind individual.
 So I've done what all geeks do when they face an area of incompetence - I've stuffed my face with books on this topic. 🤪 Here're the best I've read so far:

 <section class="book">